-To address current and emerging threats to the ocean, transformative governance approaches are needed.
 In many respects, current ocean governance is not sufficient: different sectors, such as fisheries or shipping, are regulated by separate bodies hardly interacting with each other.
 Due to the transboundary nature of the oceans, measures by individual States are not sufficient.
-To advance ocean sustainability, existing governance approaches and instruments need to be strengthened to ensure effective cooperation across sectors and scales.
+To address current and emerging threats to the ocean, transformative governance approaches are needed and existing governance approaches and instruments need to be strengthened.